Mount Feathertop

 Mount Feathertop is the second-highest mountain in the Australian state of Victoria.
-It is part of the Australian Alps, and located within the Alpine National Park.
+It is part of the Australian Alps and is located within the Alpine National Park.
 It rises to 1922 m and is usually covered in snow from June to September.
 Unlike most mountains in the Victorian part of the Australian Alps, Mount Feathertop has steep summit slopes instead of a rounded summit dome.
 Snow remaining in the summit gullies until late spring gives the appearance of feathers, hence the name.

 Mount Feathertop's proximity to the Mount Hotham ski resort has led to it becoming a popular backcountry skiing destination.
-A large and highly dangerous snow cornice usually forms along the summit ridge in winter and early spring, the collapse of which has claimed the lives of a number of people who have (usually unwittingly) stood on it or too close to it.
+A large and highly dangerous snow cornice usually forms along the summit ridge in winter and early spring; the collapse of which has claimed the lives of several people who have (usually unwittingly) stood on it or too close to it.
 It is also known for its often dangerously icy slopes on which skiers and walkers have lost their footing with fatal results.

 History

 Mount Feathertop was sighted and named in early 1851 by Jim Brown and Jack Wells, stockmen from Cobungra Station.
-While looking for summer pastures they became the first non-Aboriginal people to systematically explore and name locations around the Bogong High Plains.
-They named the mountain after the feather shaped plume of cloud that is often seen downwind from the summit.
+Whilst looking for summer pastures, they became the first non-Aboriginal people to systematically explore and name locations around the Bogong High Plains.
+They named the mountain after the feather-shaped plume of cloud that is often seen downwind from the summit.
 They dubbed nearby Mount Hotham "Baldy".

-In the 19th and early 20th centuries the mountain hosted gold mines and mountain cattlemen, but as the gold ran out, the activity it provided on Feathertop was replaced by tourism.
+In the 19th and early 20th centuries, the mountain hosted gold mines and mountain cattlemen, but as the gold ran out, the activity it provided on Feathertop was replaced by tourism.
 The Feathertop Bungalow operated as a commercial ski lodge from 1925 to 1939 and the mountain almost became a major ski resort.
 Today it has reverted to a relatively isolated and undeveloped peak with only two refuge huts.